This post is a continuation of a post from a few weeks ago: “Be Friends with Your Body this Summer, Part #1”. (You can read that post here.)

 We often fail to realize that as we get older, we develop a voice inside our head that is always speaking to us.
 We can develop this voice into a kind teacher voice or a mean teacher voice.
 And, of course, I recommend that you develop the kind teacher voice.
 Developing this kind voice greatly increases our own self-confidence and our ability to thrive, even in the midst of adversity.
 You can read more about this here and here.

-Practice Love-Based Eating: Consider throwing out labels like “healthy food” and “unhealthy food” and focus instead on eating what you love.
+Practice Love-Based Eating: Consider throwing out labels like “healthy food” and “unhealthy food”.
+Focus instead on eating what you love.
 Eating what you love means eating food that 1) tastes good to you 2) that makes you feel good 3) and that gives you energy.
 With a Love-Based philosophy to eating, you don’t put certain foods off limits.
 Rather, you focus on eating what you love and listening to the feedback you get from your body.

 Sometimes you might prioritize taste over feeling good or having lots of energy.
 Sometimes you might prioritize eating to feel good and to have energy over enjoying a specific taste.
 (I first learned about Love-Based Eating from my friend Jack X Taylor, who is a genius at helping people nurture their bodies.
 He is a personal trainer, and I think you would love following him on Instagram here.)